1) Who is responsible for your personal data and whom can you contact?

 - record conversations with Data Subjects (such as telephone and electronic communications) to verify instructions, enforce or defend our interests or rights, assess, analyse and improve the quality of our services, train our employees and manage risks.

-5) Do we rely upon profiling or automated decision making?
+5) Do we rely on profiling or automated decision-making?

 6) What sources do we use to collect your personal data?